agentsystems/agentsystems/README.md

 > **Public Pre-Release** - We're building AgentSystems in the open!
 Official public launch coming soon.
 > Join our [Discord](https://discord.com/invite/bXgbDNpj) for updates, feedback, and access to new features.

-## The Open Platform for AI Agents
+## The Open Runtime for AI Agents

-**Run community and commercial agents on your infrastructure.** AgentSystems lets you deploy powerful AI agents in any cloud or on your own hardware.
-Container isolation and egress controls constrain what agents can do.
-One-line install, works with OpenAI, Anthropic, Bedrock, and local models via Ollama.
+**Built with zero-trust principles.** Instead of sending data to external services or building everything yourself, deploy AI agents on YOUR infrastructure.
+Following zero-trust philosophy, agents run in Docker containers with configurable access policies.
+One-line install, compatible with OpenAI, Anthropic, Bedrock, and local models via Ollama.

-## Why AgentSystems?

-You want to use AI agents, but:
-- **Data sovereignty matters** - Process data on your own infrastructure
-- **Costs add up** - Cloud AI services charge premium prices for compute you could run yourself
-- **Vendor lock-in sucks** - Switching between AI providers shouldn't require rewriting everything
-- **You need flexibility** - Run on your laptop, homelab, or cloud infrastructure

-AgentSystems lets you:
+## The Third Way for AI Agents

+**Traditional approaches:**
-- ✅ **Run agents locally** - From your laptop to your data center
+- Send your data to AI services (data leaves your control)
+- Build custom agents from scratch (complex and time-consuming)

+**The AgentSystems approach:**
+- 🏠 **Run on Your Infrastructure** - Deploy where you control: laptop, server, cloud, or air-gapped networks
+- 🔄 **Agent Portability** - Agents built for AgentSystems can run anywhere the platform runs
-- ✅ **Set model connections** - Including OpenAI, Anthropic, Bedrock, or self-hosted via Ollama
+- 🔌 **Provider Flexibility** - Configure connections to OpenAI, Anthropic, Bedrock, or local models
-- ✅ **Deploy community agents** - Access a growing hub of specialized agents
-- ✅ **Build and share** - Create agents that others can run
+- 🚀 **Quick Deployment** - One-line install gets you started
+- 📦 **Container Isolation** - Each agent runs in its own Docker container with configurable access

 ## Key Capabilities